 Dan has it all — he’s a baseball star, he’s popular, and his girlfriend is the hottest girl in school.
 Then his house is foreclosed on, and his family is forced to move into the city’s Tent City.
 As Dan struggles to adjust, he also gets involved with the people fighting for better conditions for the homeless who populate Tent City, against the people who want it gone.

-DIME — teenaged prostitution, homelessness, foster care
+Dime by E.R Frank — teenaged prostitution, homelessness, foster care

 Dime is lost in the foster care system.
 All she wants is someone to love her.
 Which is why she jumps at the chance for a real family with daddy and his two “wifeys.”
 She’s even willing to prostitute herself in order to earn their love.
 But when a new “wifey” joins the family, Dime discovers the hard way that her “daddy” doesn’t love her the way she thought she did.
 Can she find the courage to escape her situation?